-Screencast video feedback is an asynchronous form of feedback that combines a screen capture walkthrough of a student’s paper with a thumbnail video of the instructor discussing their feedback.
-Screencast video feedback is a particularly useful tool for remote learners and can be used instead of or in addition to traditional written comments.
+Screencast video feedback combines a screen capture walkthrough of a student’s paper with a thumbnail video of the instructor discussing their response.
+It is a particularly useful tool for remote learners and can be used instead of or alongside traditional written comments.

 Overview of screencast video feedback

 Researchers who study writing feedback report that students find screencast feedback more helpful and valuable than written feedback alone.
 Students report that screencast feedback is:

 - Reinforces messaging through verbal and visual modes

 - Makes feedback and assessment processes more transparent.1

 Scholars have especially noted the benefits of screencast feedback for English Language Learners, arguing that screencast feedback:

 - Reinforces messaging through multiple modes

 - Offers paratextual information like tone and body language that helps to facilitate language acquisition